Arnoldas Kulboka: Charlotte Hornets (2021–2022)

 Near the end of the 2017–18 season, Kulboka would enter his name in the 2018 NBA draft, being one of only 11 international players to declare for the draft early that year.
 On 21 June 2018, he was drafted by the Charlotte Hornets, in the second round (55th overall).
 He represented Hornets during the 2018 NBA Summer League.
 During his debut game he scored 12 points per 13 minutes and helped his team to achieve an 88–87 victory over the Oklahoma City Thunder.
 Kulboka represented Hornets during the 2019 NBA Summer League once again.
 He played his best game versus the China men's national basketball team, scoring 18 points and grabbing 4 rebounds.

 On 3 August 2021, the Charlotte Hornets signed Kulboka to a two-way contract for the 2021–22 season.
 Under the terms of the deal, he will split time between the Hornets and their NBA G League affiliate, the Greensboro Swarm.

 On 11 December 2021, Kulboka debuted as a Charlotte Hornets member during an NBA game and played 3 minutes.
+He checked in one more time on 10 April 2022 for 3 minutes.

-Promitheas Patras (2022–present)
+Promitheas Patras (2022–2023)

 On 5 July 2022, Kulboka signed a one-year contract with Greek club Promitheas Patras.
-On 25 January 2023, Kulboka recorded a career-high 30 points (10/13 FG), four rebounds, three assists and a 36-point PIR in a 81–72 home win against Budućnost VOLI.
+On 25 January 2023, Kulboka recorded a career-high 30 points (10/13 FG), four rebounds, three assists and 36-point PIR in an 81–72 home win over Budućnost VOLI.

+In 27 domestic league matches, Kulboka averaged 12.1 points (shooting with 44% from the 3-point line) and 5.3 rebounds, playing around 28 minutes per contest.
+Additionally, in 20 EuroCup games, he averaged 14.7 points and 5.9 rebounds, playing around 31 minutes per contest.

+Prometey (2023–2024)

+On 21 July 2023, Kulboka signed with Prometey of the Latvian–Estonian Basketball League.

+Wolves Twinsbet (2024–2025)

+On 8 August 2024, Kulboka signed with Wolves Twinsbet of the Lithuanian Basketball League (LKL) and the EuroCup.

+Aris Thessaloniki (2025–present)

+On 15 July 2025, Kulboka signed with Aris Thessaloniki of the Greek Basketball League (GBL) and the EuroCup.